-- 20.4.1 Where the law firm is required to verify the identity of a partnership or other unincorporated business, pursuant to section 7(1) of the FTRA, the following information must be required: - verification of all partners or beneficial owners in accordance with regulation 4 of the FTRR; - copy of partnership agreement, (if any), or other agreement establishing the unincorporated business; - the mandate from the partnership or beneficial owner authorizing the opening of the account and conferring authority on those who will operate the account; and - d) any documentary evidence as is required under regulation 6 of the FTRR for the verification of the natural person who will operate the facility. - 20.4.2 In addition to the requirements specified in 20.4.1 above, the following information/documents may also be relied upon to complete the verification of the partnership or other unincorporated business:
+- 20.4.1 Where the accounting firm is required to verify the identity of a partnership or other unincorporated business, pursuant to section 7(1) of the FTRA, the following information must be required: - verification of all partners or beneficial owners in accordance with regulation 4 of the FTRR; - copy of partnership agreement (if any) or other agreement establishing the unincorporated business; - mandate from the partnership or beneficial owner authorizing the opening of the account and conferring authority on those who will operate the account; and - d) any documentary evidence as is required under regulation 6 of the FTRR for the verification of the natural person who will operate the facility. - 20.4.2 In addition to the above, the following information/documents may also be relied upon to complete the verification of the partnership or other unincorporated business: - a) Details regarding the description and nature of the business including: date of commencement of the business; a description of the

-- details regarding the description and nature of the business including: date of commencement of the business; a description of the products or services provided by the business; and the location of principal place of business; - the purpose of the account and the potential parameters of the facility including, size, in the case of investment and client facilities; balance ranges, in the case of deposit and client facilities; and the expected transaction volume of the facility; - c) written confirmation that all credits to the facility are and will be beneficially owned by the facility holder except in circumstances where the facility is being operated by an intermediary for the purpose of holding funds in his professional capacity; and - d) such documentary or other evidence as is reasonably capable of establishing the identity of a partner or beneficial owner.
+- products or services provided the business; and the location/address of principal place of business. - b) The purpose of the account and the potential parameters of the facility including, size, in the case of investment and client facilities; balance ranges in the case of deposit and client facilities; and the expected transaction volume of the facilities. - c) written confirmation that all credits to the facility are and will be beneficially owned by the facility holder except in circumstances where the facility is being operated by an intermediary for the purpose holding funds in his professional capacity; and - such documentary or other evidence as is reasonably capable of establishing the identity of the partners or beneficial owners.